 Grave is one of the beautiful Dutch villages and towns you have to visit in Noord- Brabant, The Netherlands.
 The Netherlands has twelve provinces and Noord (North)- Brabant is, in my opinion, one of the most beautiful and has many things to do.
 If you are looking for things to do in the historic Dutch town of Grave, then continue reading.

-The Dutch word of ‘Grave’ doesn’t refer to the English word of grave, so the name isn’t as dark as you think it is.
+The Dutch word of ‘Grave’ doesn’t refer to the English word of grave, so the name probably isn’t as dark as you think it is.
 Graaf means count in English and Grave means counts.
 However, it is also said that Grave does refer to graves or even a moat.
 So the name is definitely an interesting one.